Zyjacya-In-love/Pedestrian_Detection_YOLOv3_in_INRIA/README.md

 #### 2.7. loss curve plot

 Extract the log of loss and draw the log curve, but there is nan in loss, get rid of nan.
-So, extract the training log, remove the non-parsed log and format the log file to generate a new log file for visual tool drawing.
+So, extract the training log, remove the non-parsed log and format the log file to generate a new log file for python visual script drawing.
 And then Draw the loss curve.

 ```bash
 python ./extract_log.py